ConAgra cuts profit forecast on weak private label business

-Feb 11 ConAgra Foods Inc, which makes Chef Boyardee pastas and Slim Jim beef jerky, cut its full-year profit outlook citing weaker profits in its private label business and lower sales of certain key brands in its consumer foods division.
+ConAgra Foods Inc (CAG.N), which makes Chef Boyardee pastas and Slim Jim beef jerky, cut its full-year profit outlook citing weaker profits in its private label business and lower sales of certain key brands in its consumer foods division.

 Shares of the company fell more than 4 percent in premarket trading on Tuesday.